unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/poll-trigger.md

 With this, 2 occurence of a record with the same "ID" but with different "updated_at" values will be recorded as separate events.

 ## Descending Trigger
+Paging descending triggers should be used when the order of returned objects is known to be in descending order.
+You will be able to define the field in which the objects returned are sorted later on in the `sort_by` block.

 ```ruby
 {